borisdev/research/resume/resume.md

 ## Summary

 I build with a spirit of entrepreneurialism, design, and ABQ (Always Be Questioning).
 I have a history of getting stuck data processes unstuck by searching for low hanging fruit in the gaps splitting team silos.
-I can save companies a lot of money on their AI projects by fine-tuning GPT-3.
 I handle ambiguity.

 ## Tools